malteerasmussen/P3_G6_Miniproject_Server/README.md

 (Using Maven)
 * On mac: in terminal - go to the client folder and run command: "./mvnw package"
 * On windows: in command prompt - go to the client folder and run command: "./mvnw.cmd package"
+* To run the server: in terminal/command prompt - go to client folder and run command: "java -jar target/server-0.0.1-SNAPSHOT-jar-with-dependencies.jar"

 (Using IntelliJ)